 Finally, this study contributes to a small but growing literature that engages refugee populations and the forcibly displaced in field experiments (see IPA (2020) for a list of interventions).
-Among this set of studies, the vast majority are psychosocial support interventions and the remainder explore material interventions (cash transfers, skills training, food provision, etc.).
-Our research is the first to examine the non-pecuniary mechanisms through which a material intervention (gainful employment) may improve psychosocial well-being.
-This is a valuable exercise, as aid organizations and policymakers must balance the severe material and psychological constraints that their populations face.
+The number of forcibly displaced has grown rapidly in recent years, reaching a historic high of 70 million in 2018 (UNHCR, 2018).
+Among the existing set of field experiments engaging this population, the vast majority are psychosocial support interventions and the remainder explore material interventions (cash transfers, skills training, food provision, etc.).
+Our research is the first to examine the non-pecuniary mechanisms through which a material intervention (gainful employment) may improve psychosocial wellbeing.
+This is a valuable exercise, as aid organizations and policymakers grow increasingly concerned about the protracted nature of most displacement, which, when paired with widespread unemployment, may cultivate long term discouragement and a deep lack of hope in a viable future.
+In addition, while employment and job training programs are common policy levers considered for migrants and those who lack economic stability, this is the first study to both probe the mechanisms and causally estimate the mediating role of features that embody the experience of the forcibly displaced.